Choosing between Hunter.io and RocketReach for your B2B contact data often comes down to five questions:

 RocketReach verifies in real time on every lookup rather than serving cached results, claiming up to 98% deliverability for A-grade results and 85% accuracy overall.
 The system assigns letter grades (A through D) to indicate confidence, with outreach features only sending to A/A-grade verified contacts.

 ZoomInfo backs its verification with 300+ human researchers alongside automated ML systems, claiming up to 95% accuracy on first-party data.
-But ZoomInfo's real verification advantage is structural: because it also provides phone numbers and direct dials, teams aren't solely dependent on email deliverability for reaching prospects.
+But ZoomInfo's real verification advantage is structural: because it also provides phone numbers and direct dials, teams are not solely dependent on email deliverability for reaching prospects.

 Intent data capabilities vary significantly